-To ensure the most successful surveillance, management and where possible prevention of mosquitos occurs within the region, Gladstone Regional Council works with a number of stakeholders, this includes community, State Government and industry.
-Gladstone Regional Council chairs a bi-annual meeting with relevant stakeholders to discuss the different agencies current strategies, emerging issues and upcoming works.
+To ensure the most successful surveillance, management and where possible prevention of mosquitoes occurs within the region, Council works with a number of stakeholders including the community, State Government and industry.
+Council chairs an annual meeting with relevant stakeholders to discuss the different agencies current strategies, emerging issues and upcoming works.